JeffreyBenjaminBrown/digraphs-with-text/introduction/try-the-ui.md

 Run `ui empty`.
 Now you're in the ui, starting with an empty graph.

-# Add data to the graph
+# Adding data to the graph

 In the data entry (upper) window, try typing: